 At the bottom of this article there is a Development Checklist provided by Buncombe County and it is a great resource for people who want to buy undeveloped land.

-To locate a copy of your deed, contact the Buncombe County Register of Deeds office (250-4300) located at 35 Woodfin Street, Suite 226, Asheville, North Carolina 28801.
+To locate a copy of your deed, contact your county Register of Deeds office.

 Check for flood zones or hazardous waste sites.
 In all cases potential land buyers should speak with a city or town planner and check the zoning maps and restrictions first- nothing should be assumed.
 The sensitive homeowner may discover the lot they are interested is zoned to allow slaughterhouses and dog kennels in the neighborhood– not an ideal designation for sensitive people.
 The investor may discover that the zoning requires that their lot have 100 feet of street frontage before they can subdivide the lot the way they want to.
 Make sure the zoning and restrictions will allow you to achieve your goals.
 See the Development Checklist at the bottom of this article.